Powell River – New Supportive Housing & Shelter Building on Joyce Avenue

 Community Engagement

-A caring community can contribute greatly to the success of people transitioning out of homelessness.
+A caring community can contribute greatly to the success of the housing residents.
 BC Housing is committed to being a good neighbour and keeping lines of communication open as this project moves forward.

-Our community open house took place at the Powell River Town Centre Hotel on September 11, 2024.
+Our small group meetings with interested parties and community open house took place at the Powell River Town Centre Hotel on September 10 and 11, 2024.
 We want to thank all participants for their time and thoughtful discussion.
+View the Community Engagement Report.

 We are only at the beginning of a fulsome community engagement process for this project.
 We plan to reach out again to the community early in 2025 to offer more engagement opportunities.